TylerLu/EDUGraphAPI-Angular/README.md

 The server side app is based on Node.js and implemented with Typescript.

-**Authentications**
+**Authentication Mechanisms**

 Passport and its 2 plugins are used to enable local and O365 authentications:

 * **[passport-azure-ad](https://github.com/AzureAD/passport-azure-ad)**: a collection of [Passport](http://passportjs.org/) Strategies to help you integrate with Azure Active Directory.
 It includes OpenID Connect, WS-Federation, and SAML-P authentication and authorization.
 These providers let you integrate your Node app with Microsoft Azure AD so you can use its many features, including web single sign-on (WebSSO), Endpoint Protection with OAuth, and JWT token issuance and validation.
 * **[passport-local](https://github.com/jaredhanson/passport-local)**: this module lets you authenticate using a username and password in your Node.js applications.
 By plugging into Passport, local authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).

-The 2 kinds of authentications are implemented in the **/auth/appAuth.ts** file.
+The 2 kinds of authentication are implemented in the **/auth/appAuth.ts** file.

 **Web APIs**

-The server app expose several Web APIs:
+The server app exposes several Web APIs:

 | Path                                  | Method   | Description                              |
 | ------------------------------------- | -------- | ---------------------------------------- |